HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 (This is an image of the cups installed into the appropriate holes.)

-I also used electrical tap to secure connections and to hold the battery packs in place, thus increasing the structural intergrety of my project.
+I also used electrical tape to secure connections and to hold the battery packs in place, thus increasing the structural intergrety of my project.
 ![Image](C15.png)
 (Above is an insightful image that shows the wiring and use of electrical tape.)